 For me I usually have just two or three cymbals for the majority of my gigs.
 I play mostly Jazz music so that works well for me.
 My cymbals are all versatile and there is one crash cymbal in particular that I use for many of my gigs.

-Here’s that crash cymbal again swinging like a boss!
+Here’s my best versatile crash cymbal again swinging like a boss!

-The Zildjian A Custom Fast Crash is the most versatile crash cymbal I have ever played.
-In Jazz or Funk drumming, this cymbal is a chameleon of sound.
+The Zildjian A Custom Fast Crash is the best versatile crash cymbal I have ever played.
+It’s a super versatile crash cymbal for Jazz and Funk because it’s a chameleon of sound.

 I have an 18″ Zildjian A Custom Fast Crash that I bought about 20 years ago.
-It has proven time and time again to deliver clean, consistent sound in the studio and on stage.
+It has proven time and time again to give me clean, consistent sound in the studio and on stage.

 Here’s a another video of me performing with my cymbal.
 On this gig, the singer mixed Funk, Soul and Jazz music.
 This musically diverse kind of gig is ideal for my A Custom Crash.
-You can hear the cymbal in the right side of the mix.
+You can hear this incredibly versatile cymbal on the right side of the mix.

 At 01:32 in the video I swing on my Fast Crash like a Jazz ride cymbal.
 It has a clear defined sound despite being a crash cymbal.
 Because it is on the thinner side it’s also dynamic and doesn’t muddy the sound on stage.

-Well, yes!
 The larger the cymbal the deeper the tone it can have.
 I’ve found that 18″ is a great diameter for a crash-ride cymbal.
 It gives a perfect blend of high frequencies from the bell to the middle of the cymbal and lower frequencies from the middle to edge.
+So the 18-inch crash cymbal recommendation is what I always go with.

 Cymbal thickness is also important.
 A weight of 1200-1250gm/2.65-2.75lbs will give a solid ride sound and responsive crash sound.
 See the pic below for the thickness of my cymbal.

 Larger crash cymbals typically have longer decay so they will ring for a longer time than smaller-diameter cymbals.
-If you want something to crash and then get out of the way, go with a thinner thickness and 18 inches in diameter or smaller.
+If you want something to crash and then get out of the way, go with something thinner and 18 inches in diameter.

 Usually, I recommend drummers test the sound of cymbals before they buy them.
 This involves going to your local drum shop to hand pick your cymbals.